SharapAid/Inventory-shop/Readme.md

 A program that works only through the terminal.
-Can add, delete, display, etc. *products.
-Also there is saving and loading. (beginner level c++).
+Can add, delete, display, etc. *products.(beginner level c++).